icerpc/icerpc-docs/pages/slice/encoding/operation.md

 The tagged arguments are encoded in tag order (not in definition order); the argument with the lowest tag number is encoded first.
 For each tagged argument:

-- if the argument value is not set, don't encode anything
+- if the argument value is not set, nothing is encoded
-- otherwise, encode this argument as a [tag record](encoding-only-constructs#tag-record)
+- otherwise, the argument is encoded as a [tag record](encoding-only-constructs#tag-record)

 Unlike the encoding of tagged fields in classes, the encoding of tagged arguments does not end with the tag end marker.
 {% /slice1 %}